 Es’ work draws cues from climate activism, queer culture, and far-left politics, and attempts to carve out spaces for radically reimagining the future.
 Es flaunts the contradictions of being an activist and artist whilst surviving states of eroded agency.
 Es collaborates closely with dance artist and dramaturg, Charlie Ashwell.
 Together they have organised workshops, discussions, performances and research events exploring gender, androgyny, magic, monstrousness and post work futures.

-Es works part time for Chisenhale Dance Space as Marketing and Admin Coordinator, and as a producer and dramaturg with performance artist, Joseph Morgan Schofield.
+Es works part time for Chisenhale Dance Space as Marketing and Programme Coordinator, and as a producer and dramaturg with performance artist, Joseph Morgan Schofield.

 They also co-curate 'move close' with Sara Sassanelli and Joseph Morgan Schofield, at VFD.
 It brings together dancing, experimental electronic music, and unannounced queer performances from artists working across dance and performance art.

 Es works freelance as a dancer & performer, and have worked with artists such as Taylor Mac, Rocio Boliver, Eleanor Sikorski, Fernanda Munoz-Newsome, Lola Maury, Eva Recacha, New Art Club, Janine Harrington and Seke Chimutengwende.